Chloe Rawson-Harris

 How will I contribute to improving Indigenous health as a qualified medical practitioner or health worker?

-My role model, my grandmother, Roni Ellis, was a strong Indigenous woman who proudly advocated for Indigenous communities across Australia and representation of our culture on a global scale.
+My role model, my grandmother, was a strong Indigenous woman who proudly advocated for Indigenous communities across Australia and representation of our culture on a global scale.
 However, her remarkable work was unfortunately cut short due to falling ill, due to cancer and ultimately succumbing to her illness.
 Her passing was devastating for my family, but also for the many Indigenous communities she represented and the vital work she did to improve our people’s outcomes.
 For this reason, I have chosen to pursue a career in the medical field and aspire to help close the gap and make our

 Indigenous communities feel more supported in their health journey and see better health outcomes.